Nunomcmm/analysys_of_biological_sequences/README.md

 ## Homework 2

-Write a small python script that converts FASTA to Leave NEXUS
+Write a small python script that converts FASTA to Leave NEXUS.

 Conditions:

     It must take a FASTA file as input
     As an argument
     Or from STDIN